Listen to the More Recipes About Music & Food Spotify Playlist

-When chicken is cool enough to handle, pull the meat off bones – adding bones back into simmering stock.
-Put chicken in the fridge and simmer stock for another 15 minutes.
+When chicken is cool enough to handle, pull the meat off the bones and add the bones back into simmering stock.
+Put the chicken in the fridge and simmer the stock for another 15 minutes.
 Strain stock through a mesh strainer into a large bowl.
-Wash out the stock pot to use for the soup.
+Wash out the stockpot to use for the soup.

 To make the soup:

 Heat oil in the pot you used for the stock.
 Add onion and saute until translucent.
 Add garlic and cook until fragrant – about a minute.
 Add celery, carrot, and pepper and cook until tender-firm about 6-7 minutes.
 Do not overcook.

 Add potatoes and cook 6 minutes – stirring often.
 Season with 2 teaspoons of Seasoning Mix and stir to combine thoroughly.
 Add stock and Ro-Tel – bring to a boil – reduce heat and simmer until potatoes are tender about 30 minutes.